 Kuishinbo-jin:

 Kuishinbo-jin is the cooking jin and its members often cook together in the kitchen of Luna for all members of Scala to enjoy.
 The dishes are mostly Japanese, but any cuisine is welcome.
-Once the kitchen in Luna opens again we aim to cook before some activities.
-If you want to join dinner when the kitchen opens again you can do this by registering via kinjin.nl/food.
+If you would like to join dinner, you can do this by registering via dining.studentencultuur.nl.

 Manga-jin: